jstetich/Lake_Water_Quality_sum/Data/DATA_SOURCES.md

 place.

 ## Sebago Lake Sampling Locations
-We located a scanned map of sebago lake sampling locations on the [Lakes of Maine website](https://www.lakesofmaine.org/lake-monitoring.html?m=5786) It is saved as"Station map for Sebago Lake.jpg"
+We located a scanned map of historic sebago lake sampling locations on the [Lakes of Maine website](https://www.lakesofmaine.org/lake-monitoring.html?m=5786) It is saved as "Station map for Sebago Lake.jpg"

 We requested geographic information on PWD (professional) sample locations from PWD staff, on December 12, 2020, and received the file 'Historical Lake Profile